NiklasElsaesser/FaceBias/README.md

 - **Colour**:
 - **Brightness**:

-Augmentation of pictures is used to avoid overfitting and in the case of this project, to increase the availbale data.
-Overfitting describes a problem when ML-Models know their training data to much and achieve   [1]
+Augmentation of pictures is used to avoid overfitting.
+Overfitting describes a problem when ML-Models know their training data too well and achieve poor results on new unknown data.
+Data Augmentaition is used in the case of this project, to increase the availbale data and improve the overall quality of it.
+[1]

 <figure align="middle" alt="hfe">
   <img src="Faces/20231015_220611.jpg" width="60" />